 | Input voltage < 2.3V for baseline 10mm ERM path | Cited ERM PN max start voltage is 2.3V with inertial load. | PMD 310-103.004 datasheet | Treat as startup-risk boundary; redesign power path or choose actuator with lower start threshold. |

-| Predicted startup current exceeds battery burst capability | Coin-cell datasheets show low continuous classes and modest pulse examples versus motor startup bursts. | Panasonic + Energizer CR2032 datasheets | Add reservoir/boost or move to battery architecture that can support startup transients. |
+| Predicted startup current exceeds battery burst capability | Coin-cell datasheets use low-current capacity/pulse references that are still well below many motor startup bursts. | Panasonic + Energizer CR2032 datasheets | Add reservoir/boost or move to battery architecture that can support startup transients. |

 | Need both fast onset and fast stop in the same haptic profile | Cited LRA lag/rise is faster, but cited LRA stop time is longer than cited ERM stop time under listed conditions. | PMD C10-100 vs 310-103 datasheets | Run ERM/LRA A/B prototype with actual drive mode and braking strategy; do not choose by one timing metric. |